IvanUkhov/blog/_posts/2019-08-19-net-promoter.md

 to the simplicity of measurement and the intuitiveness of interpretation.
 Moreover, it is claimed to be correlated with revenue growth, which, ignoring causality, makes it even more appealing.
-In this article, we leverage Bayesian inference in order to estimate the net promoter score for an arbitrary segmentation of a customer base.
+In this article, we leverage Bayesian statistics in order to infer the net promoter score for an arbitrary segmentation of a customer base.
 The outcome of the inference is a distribution over all possible values of the score weighted by probabilities, which provides exhaustive information for the subsequent decision-making.